9 Benefits of Training Martial Arts

 The level of physical toughness you can achieve in arts like wrestling, judo, or muay thai is equal to none.
 For example, sparring or grappling for 3-5 rounds can only be described as brutal cardio.
-No stair-master or treadmill in the world can compare to such levels of fitness.
+No stair-master or treadmill in the world can compare to that level of physical punishment.

 7. Stress Reliever and Effective Treatment for Certain Mental Disorders

 There are many mental health benefits associated with martial arts training.
 Some studies suggest that people who suffer from bipolar disorder may benefit from the training significantly.
 Anecdotal reports from MMA athletes and veterans reveal the positive effects of the training in treating psychological conditions including depression and post-traumatic stress disorder.

 However, it is still unclear how martial art is able to alleviate the emotional distress caused by combat.
 Some researchers believe the boost in self-esteem and social connectedness.
 Others believe that it all has to do with the ability to experience an emotional catharsis by physical means.
 Regardless of how it works, the benefits are clear for everyone to see.

 Exercise helps to improve our mood and banish stress.
 Martial art training is no different.
 Prolonged stress can lead to heart disease, chronic headaches, anxiety and much more.
 Certain martial arts demand intense cardio and focus.
 Practicing it will enable you to forget your daily worries as you concentrate on your body movements only.
 Movement and physical activity help to release tension in your mind and body.

 8. Develop Bond and Friendship with Great People